chetnashah/emacs-lisp-practice-work/racketwork/littleschemernotes.md

 * member? can be implemented using eq?

 * First Commandment - Always ask null? as first question in expressing any function (Or in other words put base case first)

+* Second commandment - Use cons to build lists